 You can either come up with your own process, or you can adopt an existing methodology like KCS® (Knowledge-Centered Service) for instance.
 The main benefit of adopting KCS, is that it has been developed over the past 25 years and is based on best practice.

-Your knowledge is your biggest asset, -booth as an individual, as well as an organization.
+Your knowledge is your biggest and most valuable asset, – both as an individual, as well as an organization.
 Are you taking care of it?

 Author: Heléne Källgården, KCS Trainer and Knowledge Management Consultant at ComAround